YeabkalW/simple_shell00/README.md

 ### To Do
-* More functionality can still be added (e.g. handle aliases, pipelines, and redirections)
+* More functionality can still be added (e.g. handle aliases, pipelines, and redirections and many more)

 ---
 ### Authors